Xuanwo/hyper-across-tokio-runtime-hang/README.md

+**This repo is AI generated and served for debugging.
+PLEASE DON'T TRUST IT.**

+---

 # Hyper Across Tokio Runtime Hang

 This repository contains an example that demonstrates the potential issues that can occur when using Hyper-based HTTP clients (like reqwest) across multiple Tokio runtimes.
 This is a common issue encountered in production systems.